demondragong/distributionofthings.com/content/blog/world-population-by-time-zone/index.md

 There’s another catch: two zones might share the same local time right now but have different local times at some point during the year.
 Take South Africa and France for instance.
 South Africa is 2 hours ahead of UTC, all year round.
 France is 1 hour ahead of UTC between the last Sunday of October and last Sunday of March and 2 hours ahead of UTC the rest of the time, effectively sharing the same local time with South Africa approximately seven months of the year.

-I decided to take the UTC offsets as of the 1st of January 2022 in order to be able to answer my initial question which was: **How many people moved into the new year together?**
+I decided to take the UTC offsets as of January 1, 2022 in order to be able to answer my initial question which was: **How many people moved into the new year together?**

 Once this was clarified in my head, I went out to look for a dataset of territories and their populations[^5] and a dataset of territories and their UTC offsets.[^6]